Decoding the FAST Score: Your Key to Dementia Care ποΈ

 Still, feeling overwhelmed?
 Don't worry.
 We're here to provide Alzheimer's dementia support and vascular dementia tips.
 Together, we'll navigate this labyrinth called dementia.

-Having examined how to decipher the FAST score, let's probe further.
-Here's an insightful video by a healthcare expert, explaining the practical use of the FAST score in dementia care.
+Now that we've gone over how to interpret the FAST score, let's delve deeper.
+Here's a video by a healthcare professional explaining the use of FAST score in dementia care.

 That was a comprehensive explanation of how the FAST score is employed in dementia care.
 Now, let's see how well you've understood the concept with a quick quiz.